Mining and Construction Accident Lawyers

-Experienced construction accident lawyers help claim compensation for a work-related injury when your employer breaches occupational safety standards, putting your life, physical & psychological well-being at risk.
+Experienced construction accident lawyers can explain your eligibility to claim compensation for a work-related injury that puts your physical or psychological well-being at risk.

-Splatt Lawyers’ legal services are backed by a 100% no-win, no-fee, no-risk guarantee.
+The Splatt Lawyer’s work-injury team offers legal support backed by a 100% no-win, no-fee, no-risk guarantee.
 Pay when you win and zero if you lose.
-For a free case assessment, call 1800 700 125 or email us
+It’s free to know where you stand.
+Call 1800 700 125 or email us

 Safety Rights for Mining and Construction Workers

-All employers (regardless of industry) are legally obligated to provide a healthy and safe workplace, particularly in high-risk industries.
-Queensland workplace legislation states all construction and mining employers have work health and safety (WHS) obligations, including:
+Queensland workplace legislation states all employers have work health and safety (WHS) obligations, including:

 • Providing a healthy and safe work environment